twosixlabs/Escalation/README.md

 We recognize that Docker is less common in academic settings, but highly recommend using it.
 Here are [instructions](https://docs.docker.com/get-started/) on getting started using Docker.
+Additionally, we use Docker Compose for running our multi-container application, which does depend on the Docker Engine.
+Once you have Docker successfully installed, your next step is to install Docker Compose.
+Here are [instructions](https://docs.docker.com/compose/) for the installation process.
 We use the Docker containers to run our configuration wizard, as well as the scripts to ingest csv data into a SQL database.
 Once we set up a configuration and your data, we'll also use these containers to run the web app.

 ## 2. Configuring the app